CLI

 Quick Start

-The fastest way to get started is to add a component to your project:
+The fastest way to get started is to add a component to your project with the package manager of your choice:

 npx polkadot-ui@latest add <component-name>